mrsinham/it/README.md

 # it

-Some test about interfaces in golang
+Some test about interfaces in golang.
+To run all tests on declared versions, you just need docker.io and ./launchBenmark.sh.